 The third time – I decided to stick with the recipe but throw in some chopped up dark chocolate chips in the mix for texture and flavour.
 I was rather pleased with the outcome but my husband – not a fan of dark chocolate – not surprisingly, didn’t like the smoky, bitter aftertaste from the chocolate chips.
 Almost there!

-We made it for my husband’s birthday last weekend, with some simple Chocolate Buttercream Icing and Milk Chocolate Ganache and my brother in law declared it the best chocolate cake he had ever had!
-There you go!
+We made it for my late husband’s 50th birthday, with some simple Chocolate Buttercream Icing (click for the recipe) and Milk Chocolate Ganache and my brother-in-law declared it the best chocolate cake he had ever had!

 - 2 tsp baking powder